These Tables Of Values Represent Continuous Functions

 2.5 7.

 Here, we encounter a problem.
-That said, at x = 3, f(x) is undefined.
-But this immediately indicates a discontinuity at x = 3.
-In real terms, the function fails the first condition for continuity: f(3) must be defined.
+At x = 3, f(x) is undefined.
+This immediately indicates a discontinuity at x = 3.
+But the function fails the first condition for continuity: f(3) must be defined.
 This could be a removable discontinuity, a vertical asymptote, or some other type of discontinuity.

 Scenario 3: A Jump Discontinuity